dennisppaul/umfeld-arduino/README.md

 ## Umfeld Repositories

 - [Umfeld](https://github.com/dennisppaul/umfeld) :: this repository, containing the *Umfeld* library
-- [Umfeld Examples](https://github.com/dennisppaul/umfeld-examples) :: a repository containing all the examples
+- [Umfeld Examples](https://github.com/dennisppaul/umfeld-examples) :: a repository containing all the examples. note, that the examples assume that `umfeld` and `umfeld-examples` are located in the same folder.
+    ```
+    .
+    ├── umfeld
+    ├── umfeld-examples
+    └── umfeld-libraries
+    ```
 - [Umfeld Libraries](https://github.com/dennisppaul/umfeld-libraries) :: a repository containing some libraries ( e.g Dear ImGui ) to extend *Umfeld*
 - [Umfeld Arduino](https://github.com/dennisppaul/umfeld-arduino) :: an ( experimental ) *board definition* to run *Umfeld* applications from Arduino IDE or `arduino-cli`